Daily rituals

 This time last year, I began a 5-week sojourn in Paris, just because.
 Before I left, my dear friend Bec asked me to send her a photo of my coffee whenever I had one.
 And so began a daily ritual.

 On settling into my sweet apartment in the 15th, happily away from the madding crowds, I explored, and after some trial and error, found the perfect morning café.
 Bistro Mon Rêve (mon rêve means my dream) was situated on a corner, at just the right angle to receive the early morning sun.
-When I arrived in the final week of May, mornings were cool and fresh enough to want that hit of warmth as soon as possible.
+When I arrived in Paris, it was the final week of May.
+Mornings were cool and fresh enough to want a hit of warmth as soon as possible.
 And so, like a cat, I chased the sunniest spot available on the terrace and waited to place my order.

 ‘Madame, bonjour, que ç’est que je vous sers?’